-Last week, I began a series looking back at the Ottawa Senators’ draft selections during the 2000s.
-It was a great time to be a Sens fan, as the team set franchise records in wins, goals and points, all while battling the Toronto Maple Leafs in the hottest rivalry in the league.
+Looking back at the Ottawa Senators’ draft selections during the 2000s, it was a great time to be a Sens fan, as the team set franchise records in wins, goals and points, all while battling the Toronto Maple Leafs in the hottest rivalry in the league.
 After sitting near the bottom of the league for so long, the Senators were finally a top contender and possessed some of the league’s brightest young stars, thanks to smart drafting in 1990s.

 The Senators played it pretty safe in 2000, taking big, tough guys with most of their picks.
 It would prove to be a flawed strategy, as these “safe” picks tend to, ironically, fail more than they succeed.
 However, a successful draft-day trade involving an unhappy player would give the Senators a huge boost in confidence, encouraging them to take more risks in the entry draft than in the previous year.
 The result would be one of Ottawa’s strongest draft classes, despite a weaker class overall.